ivx/serverless-workshop/README.md

 serverless deploy
 ```

-* We just spawned our first api gateway together.
+* We just spawned our first api gateway together
-* Verify api gateway in aws interace.
+* Verify api gateway in aws interace
-* Get url of your functions through:
+* Get url of your functions
 ```
 serverless info
 ```
-* Let's talk about api gateway.
+* Let's talk about api gateway

 ## Part 3 - Let our function greet others via GET Parameter

 * We want to greet other persons as well.
-So lets add a GET Parameter to the function.
+So lets add a GET Parameter to the function
 ```
 params = event['queryStringParameters']
 { statusCode: 200, body: JSON.generate("Hello @InVision #{params['name']}") }
 ```

-* You can add error handling if you want.
+* You can add error handling if you want
-For example event['queryStringParameters'] can be `nil` if no params are attached to your request.
+For example event['queryStringParameters'] can be `nil` if no params are attached to your request

 * Try out get parameter
 ```